GlassAlpha/glassalpha/site/docs/compliance/sr-11-7-mapping.md

 **A**: "Per SR 11-7 Section IV.A, reproducibility is ensured through:

-1. **Deterministic execution**: All random processes seeded (seed=42 in config)
+1. **Deterministic execution**: All random processes seeded (seed=42 in config) - produces byte-identical HTML reports
 2. **Version pinning**: Package versions captured in manifest (sklearn 1.3.0, xgboost 1.7.6)
 3. **Data integrity**: Dataset hash (SHA256) verified before each run
 4. **Pipeline integrity**: Preprocessing artifact dual-hash (file + params)

-We verify reproducibility by generating byte-identical PDF reports on reruns.
+We verify reproducibility by generating byte-identical HTML reports on reruns.
 Independent validators can reproduce using our audit config + manifest."

 ### Q3: "How do you test for fairness and discrimination?"